ebaauw/homebridge-zp/README.md

 Key | Default | Description
 --- | ------- | -----------
+`address` | _(discovered)_ | The IP address for the web server Homebridge ZP creates to receive notifications from Sonos ZonePlayers.
+This must be an IP address of the server running Homebridge ZP, reachable by the ZonePlayers.
+You might need to set this on a multi-homed server, if Homebridge ZP binds to the wrong network interface.
 `alarms` | `false` | Flag whether to expose an additional service per Sonos alarm.
 `brightness` | `false` | Flag whether to expose volume as `Brightness` when `service` is `"switch"` or `"speaker"`.
 Setting this flag enables volume control from Siri, but not from Apple's Home app.
 `excludeAirPlay` | `false` | Flag whether not to expose ZonePlayers that support Airplay, since they natively show up in Apple's Home app.
 `heartrate` | (disabled) | Interval (in seconds) to poll ZonePlayer when `leds` is set.
-`host` | _(discovered)_ | The hostname or IP address for the web server Homebridge ZP creates to receive notifications from Sonos ZonePlayers.
-This must be the hostname or IP address of the server running Homebridge ZP, reachable by the ZonePlayers.
-You might need to set this on a multi-homed server, if Homebridge ZP binds to the wrong network interface.
 `leds` | `false` | Flag whether to expose an additional *Lightbulb* service per zone for the status LED.
 This also supports locking the physical controls.
 `nameScheme` | `"% Sonos"` | The name scheme for the HomeKit accessories.  `%` is replaced with the player name.
 E.g. with the default name scheme, the accessory for the `Kitchen` zone is set to `Kitchen Sonos`.
 Note that this does _not_ change the names of the HomeKit services, used by Siri.
 `port` | `0` _(random)_ | The port for the web server Homebridge ZP creates to receive notifications from Sonos ZonePlayers.